Eating slowly is not my specialty — and I don’t think I’m alone.

 After eating your meal, create something that shares your experience – a video blog, a photograph, a poem, a sketch – anything that accurately represents what you felt, tasted and enjoyed.

-Send your submissions [email protected] by Sunday, May 6th and we’ll post the best ones right here on World of Psychology!
+Send your submissions to [email protected] by Sunday, May 6th and we’ll post the best ones right here on World of Psychology!
 If you have your own blog or YouTube Channel, email us your blog address or channel URL and we’ll link to your site.
 Just make sure to add our “Slow Eating Challenge” icon below!

 We look forward to your submissions and discoveries!